JamesLuoau/deep-learning-getting-started/README.md

 # deep-learning-getting-started
-BGL Developer Internal Training Project

 Every equation in the book, the readership would be halved [<A Brief History of Time>](https://en.wikipedia.org/wiki/A_Brief_History_of_Time)

-##How would you going to implement it?
+## How would you going to implement it?

 If?
 Thousands of if?
 100 thousands of if?

-##Brain
+## Brain

-##What makes you and me
+## What makes you and me
 Kids brain formed, 3 or 8 years old we got the highest neural in our head

-##If we'd like to save our brain, what format is it going to have?
+## If we'd like to save our brain, what format is it going to have?
 Text?
 Pictures?
 Videos

-##What dose weights means
+## What dose weights means
 ![Linear Regression](pictures/logistic_regression_uni.png)

 ![Linear Regression Gradient Descent](pictures/logistic_regression_minimize_error_and_gradient_descent.png)